dcapwell/scala-tour/src/Traits.md

                    ^
 ```

+As we see above, the behavior is the same as java's (but with a weirder error message).
+If the user adds traits that conflict with an implementation and don't annotate how to resolve conflicts, then scala will expect the user to resolve the conflict.

 So what was that `abstract override` we saw before?
-Its a way to say that different traits can both define the behavior.
-The right most trait runs first, then left, then left, etc.  Lets go over a example bad word filtering.
+Lets go over an example to explain it; filtering out the bad word "java".

 ```scala
 trait Speaker {